wrench-project/wrench/doc/wrench_102.md

   - `wrench::JobManager::terminateJob()`: synchronous termination of a previously submitted job.

-  - `wrench::JobManager::getPendingPilotJobs()`: synchronous retrieval of the list of pending  pilot jobs.

-  - `wrench::JobManager::getRunningPilotJobs()`: synchronous retrieval of the list of running pilot jobs.

-  - `wrench::JobManager::forgetJob()`: free memory for a completed/failed job.

-The next section gives many examples of interactions with each kind of compute service.
+The next section gives examples of interactions with each kind of compute service.

 Click on the following links to see detailed descriptions and examples of how jobs are submitted to each compute service type: